minshi123/gitlab/doc/user/application_security/dependency_scanning/index.md

 ### Specific settings for languages and package managers

-See the following sections for instructions for configuring specific languages and package managers.
+See the following sections for configuring specific languages and package managers.

 #### JavaScript (npm and yarn) projects